iapheus/a11y-linter-extension/README.md

 # A11yLinter — Accessibility Linter for VS Code

 A lightweight linter that detects accessibility issues in your UI code in real time, provides clear warnings, and suggests improvements.
+- Uses OpenAI gpt-oss-20b model for autofix feature.
+You can learn more here: [Huggingface](https://huggingface.co/openai/gpt-oss-20b) and [OpenRouter](https://openrouter.ai/openai/gpt-oss-20b:free)

 ## Installation

 -  Not yet available on the VS Code Marketplace.
 -   To install manually:
-	 1. Download the `.vsix`  file from the [Releases](https://github.com/iapheus/a11y-linter-extension/releases/tag/v1.0.0) section of this repository.
+	 1. Download the latest `.vsix`  file from the [Releases](https://github.com/iapheus/a11y-linter-extension/releases) section of this repository.
 	 2. In VS Code, go to `Extensions → … → Install from VSIX`.

 ## Usage